buedaswag/landing-page/landing-copy.md

 3. **Process / Method (“How We Work”)**
    - **Step 1: Planning & Alignment**
-     - We clarify your improvement needs, objectives, where the biggest constraints lie (e.g., inter-team dependencies, feedback delays) and involve key stakeholders from the start.
+     - We clarify your improvement needs, objectives, where the biggest constraints lie, and involve key stakeholders from the start.
    - **Step 2: Workshop Sessions**
-     - Visualize and measure your workflows, spotting bottlenecks and dependencies.
-Enable powerful conversations about how to improve.
+     - Visualize and measure your workflows, spotting bottlenecks and dependencies, enabling powerful conversations about how to improve.
    - **Step 3: Improvement Roadmap**
-     - Prioritize Initiatives: We build a plan with clear actions, owners, timelines, and measurable goals.
+     - Prioritize Initiatives: Your teams build a plan with clear actions, owners, timelines, and measurable goals.
    - **Step 4: Implementation & Ongoing Support**
-     - Regular Check-ins: We review progress, address blockers, and refine plans as needed.
+     - Regular Check-ins: We review progress, address blockers, and refine actions as needed.

 4. **Testimonials**
    - Mika, Director of Engineering: